Film and TV drama

 Take a short course:

 Hone your skills in costume designing by taking a specialist course.
-Go to the list of training courses recommended by ScreenSkills to see if there is one in pattern cutting, millinery or embroidery.
+Go to the list of training courses recommended by ScreenSkills and see if there is one in pattern cutting, millinery or embroidery.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons